Water Lines & Service Upgrades in Toronto & the GTA

 Fast answers before you call

-How do I know if the problem is on the main water line?
+How do I know if the problem is the buried service line and not something inside?

 What is the difference between replacement and service upgrade?